arno-di-loreto/apistylebook-web/_pages/design/guidelines/cloud-foundy-cloud-controller-api-style-guide-topics.md

       - name: Client Errors
         url: 'https://github.com/cloudfoundry/cc-api-v3-style-guide#client-errors'
   - topic_id: http-status-403
-    topic_category: HTTP Status
+    topic_category: HTTP Status User Error
-    topic_name: HTTP Status 403
+    topic_name: 403 Forbidden
-    topic_description: When to use HTTP status 403
+    topic_description: 'The request was a valid request, but the server is refusing to respond to it.
+The user might be logged in but does not have the necessary permissions for the resource.'
     topic__links:
       self:
         href: /design/topics/http-status-403